-This truck is the archetype of all pickups, in all its simple but beautiful essence.
-If you grew up in the fifties or sixties, these Chevy’s are probably as deeply ingrained into your formative years’ memory banks as they are mine.
+(first posted 1/21/2012) This truck is the archetype of all pickups, in all its simple but beautiful essence.
+If you grew up in the fifties or sixties, these Chevys are probably as deeply ingrained into your formative years’ memory banks as they are in mine.
 We moved to Iowa in 1960, and these were everywhere, still hard at work on the small family farms of the time.
-The facts are that Chevy was the number one seller back than, and I suspect it was by a large margin, because Fords, Dodges and Internationals just weren’t anywhere near as ubiquitous as these.
-And that’s carried forward through the decades to today.
+The facts are that Chevy was the number one seller back then, and by quite a large margin; Fords, Dodges and Internationals just weren’t anywhere near as ubiquitous as these.

 When I moved back to Iowa in 1971, the hippies and kids were all buying them for peanuts from the retiring farmers.
 At the time when Dylan and Rock was all going country, this was the cool ride to just be seen in or for hauling a load of manure to the organic garden.
 The placid hum of their 216 cubic inch “stovebolt” sixes was as much a part of the aural background then as Working Man’s Dead.
 Only once did I hear that venerable motor being abused beyond belief, and I won’t soon forget that:

 When we lived a few blocks from the Pacific in Santa Monica in the late seventies, there was a rather volatile young couple who had two of these pickups as well as a small Chevy school bus of the same vintage that they lived in part of the year.
 They rented a garage facing the alley behind our apartment building, where they spent the winters; in the garage, that is (they were ahead of their times that way).